Hasan-Bahzad/IT7099-Kalam-Telecom-Internet-Service-Provider/README.md

 - Cisco CLI (IOL)
 - Ping, traceroute, and **show/debug** commands for verification

+## Author
-**All work in this Repository was completed by Hasan Bahzad (ID 202001980) Networking Student At Bahrain Polytechnic
+Hasan Bahzad (202001980) a networking student at Bahrain Polytechnic